realivanivani/realivanivani.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Bioinformatics and Structural Biology, University of Barcelona, 2016
-* M.S. in Biophysics, Charles University in Prague, 2010
+* M.S. in Physics, Charles University in Prague, 2010
-* B.S. in Physics, Charles University in Prague, 2008

 Work experience
 ======